Astronomy for Beginners

 Find out about the night sky and many amazing sights such as the Milky Way

-The image to the right shows the Milky Way, the galaxy that the Sun is a part of.
-It's so large it takes light about 100,000 years to cross it.
+It iis so large it takes light about 100,000 years to cross it.
 Earth is about 25,000 light-years from the centre of the Milky Way.

-Learn about the Sun and the Moon; their history, how they affect us here on Earth and how they interact during an eclipse
+Learn about the Sun and the Moon; their history, how they affect us here on Earth and how they interact during an eclipse.

 Learn about the planets that make up our Solar System, and how other stars compare to the Sun